Sites of the Ancestors

 It was around the time of the out-migration from the Four Corners to the Northern Rio Grande that the Kachina, Warrior and Sacred Clown societies seem to have emerged.
 The changeover in religious symbolism was relatively fast as rock art throughout the area seems to have changed dramatically in a single generation.
 The previous Pueblo-Plateau tradition was a form of rock art found from the Rio Grande across the Southwest to the Mojave Desert.
 The new, Rio Grande style, was used to place villages and societies on the surface of the planet.
 The designs were more complex and were imbued with spiritual powers, personalities and functions to perform.
 They were indicative of the cosmological overview of the pueblo central to their geographical distribution.
 Similarly to the Diné and the four Sacred Mountains defining the bounds of their ancestral homeland (even though the Diné are relative newcomers), each pueblo is situated within a similar framework of hilltops, rock outcroppings and hidden alcoves given agency by generations of spiritual leaders of the pueblo.
 In the old days, that was a way for them to establish and advertise their presence and stake new claims to the land.
 In most cases (among the Tewa anyway), one or more of the Sacred Mountains is shared with one or more central villages.
 For instance, the crater at Valle Grande is the western Sacred Mountain for all Northern Tewa pueblos: it is easily seen from all of them.
 Likewise, Sandia Mountain is their common southern Sacred Mountain.
 Their eastern and northern Sacred Mountains vary some but are sometimes shared with their immediate neighbors.

 Before and during this time period, there were indigenous Tanoan people living throughout the Rio Grande valley but the region was a bit of a backwater and new ideas and technologies arrived later.
 Things started to change when a trickle of migrants began arriving in the 1000s.
 When that trickle turned into a flood in the 1200s, the local societies were severely impacted.
-New clans, new languages, new politics and new technologies arrived in bits and pieces with families, small bands of individuals and groups of ritual specialists (Note: ritual specialists are at the heart of every clan).
+New clans, new languages, new politics and new technologies arrived in bits and pieces with families, small bands of individuals and groups of ritual specialists (Note: ritual specialists are the leaders at the heart of every clan).
 The Puebloan languages we see spoken today really began diverging at that point as some of the disparate peoples in each pueblo melted together and merged, taking on characteristics of each, while others were turned away and forced to settle elsewhere, more than likely on more marginal land.

 The people already living in the northern Rio Grande area felt the effects of the same drought as the Four Corners region but it most likely wasn't any drought that caused them to move their populations into better agricultural and more defensive positions.
 They also increased their ability to store food for longer periods of time and each family had become more solely responsible for taking care of their own, even in a pueblo setting.
 The pueblos built in the Tsegi Canyons (northern Arizona east of the Grand Canyon) in the 1200s had more storage room than living space.
 It wasn't enough: when the sun disappeared and their crops failed, the pressure on them to move became unbearable and they migrated away to the south.

 There were so many people on the move south and east that each pueblo accepted newcomers to a point, then there was pushback.
-Society, as a whole, was forced to evolve almost overnight in order to accommodate all the people in movement.
+Societies were forced to evolve almost overnight in order to accommodate all the people in movement.
 Previously, the people of a pueblo only ate together during times of religious ceremony.
 Suddenly, feasting as a group was promoted everywhere.
 It was possibly a means of newcomers and old-timers alike to meet-and-greet and share with each other.
 It worked well in some places, not so well in others.
 Many newcomers were forced to spread out more and they moved onto more marginal lands.
 In some cases they merged with the indigenous communities over several generations, and in some cases they didn't.
 By 1350 there were pueblos built and abandoned all through the Jemez Mountains, the Upper San Juan Valley, Gallina and Gobernador Canyons, and the Santa Fe River and Galisteo Creek drainages.
 There were also pueblos built and abandoned all through the valley of the Rio Chama and on the eastern side of the Sangre de Cristos.
 There were pueblos down the eastern side of the Manzano Mountains and all down through desert of the Jornada del Muerto.
 To the west and south were the pueblos of the Jornada Mogollon.

-The Tewa and Eastern Keres people living on the Pajarito Plateau were forced down into the Rio Grande valley when the sun disappeared again in 1536.
-The Rio Chama area was abandoned around that time, too, some of those folks moving down to the Rio Grande while others (the Asa people) went to the Hopi mesas.
+The Tewa and Keres people living on the Pajarito Plateau were forced down into the Rio Grande valley when the sun disappeared again in 1536.
+The Rio Chama area was abandoned around that time, too, some of those folks moving down to the Rio Grande while others (the Asa people) went west to the Hopi mesas.

 The Next Wave of Newcomers

 The first Athabascans in the area migrated down the eastern flanks of the Rocky Mountains to eastern Colorado/western Kansas and Nebraska, where they settled and spread out for several hundred years.
 Archaeologists have put "phases" on their evolution and the most important ones for my story concern the Diné (Navajos)and the Apaches.
-For my story, I'll focus on the Apishapa culture (1000 CE-1400 CE), the Sopris phase (1000 CE-1250 CE) and the Antelope Creek phase (1200 CE-1450 CE).
+For my story, I'll mention the Apishapa culture (1000 CE-1400 CE), the Sopris phase (1000 CE-1250 CE) and the Antelope Creek phase (1200 CE-1450 CE).

 The settlements in eastern Colorado and western Kansas and Nebraska are referred to as the Dismal River culture or complex.
 Dismal River artifacts have been found from the Continental Divide eastward to the Mississippi River Valley.
 Among those found eastern artifacts are bits and pieces of pottery that were made in the area of Taos Pueblo.